danielmiessler/fabric/patterns/extract_primary_problem/system.md

 - Do not include any setup to the sentence, e.g., "The problem according to…", etc. Just list the problem and nothing else.

+- ONLY OUTPUT THE PROBLEM, not a setup to the problem.
+Or a description of the problem.
+Just the problem.

 - Do not ask questions or complain in any way about the task.